AccommodationCanada.com — Stay, Explore, Experience Canada

 Compare Canada tours, attraction tickets and day trips with live Viator partner imagery, ratings and availability.

-1. Whisk your own matcha using practitioner-only top-grade tea on a rare Misonodana shelf 2.
-Savor seasonal, plant-based Japanese sweets from Kyoto's finest confectioners 3.
-Tour a 150-year-old former silk merchant's townhouse and garden in Nishijin, Kyoto 4.
-Learn the meaning behind each movement in clear English from a 16-year trained practitioner 5.
-Take home simple techniques to recreate the calm of a tea ceremony in your own life
+1. Explore a rare, 150-year-old former silk merchant's townhouse and private garden in historic Nishijin.
+2. Whisk your own premium, practitioner-grade matcha on a rare, traditional Misonodana table.
+3. Savor seasonal, plant-based Japanese sweets from Kyoto's finest confectioners.
+4. Learn the deep meaning behind each ritual in clear English from a master with up to 40 years of training.
+5. Take home simple, mindful techniques to recreate the calm of the tea ceremony in your everyday life.

 View listing